-- (a) Slings shall be nylon-type or chains or wire rope with softeners. - (b) Care shall be taken to minimize damage to any shop paint or coating. - (c) When temporary braces or fixtures are required to facilitate erection, care shall be taken to avoid any blemishes, holes or unsightly surfaces resulting from the use or removal of such temporary elements. - (d) Tack welds not incorporated into final welds shall be ground smooth. - (e) All backing and runoff tabs shall be removed and the welds ground smooth. - (f) All bolt heads in connections shall be on the same side, as specified, and consistent from one connection to another. - (g) For Category AESS 4, open holes shall be filled with weld metal or body filler and smoothed by grinding or filling to the standards applicable to the shop fabrication of the materials.
+- (d) When temporary braces or fixtures are required to facilitate erection, care shall be taken to avoid any blemishes, holes, or unsightly surfaces resulting from the use or removal of such temporary elements. - (e) Tack welds not incorporated into final welds shall be ground smooth. - (f) All weld backing and weld runoff tabs shall be removed, and the welds finished in accordance with Section 10.4.8.
+Removal, weld finishing, and grinding shall comply with the requirements of AWS D1.1/D1.1M, AWS D1.8/D1.8M, and ANSI/AISC 341, as applicable. - (g) Bolted connections shall have all bolt heads on the same side of the connection and shall be consistent from one connection to another, as specified by the contract documents. - (h) For Category AESS 4, open holes shall be filled with weld metal or body filler and smoothed by grinding or filling to the standards applicable to the shop fabrication of the materials.